-- Acupuncture: An acupuncturist inserts very thin sterilized stainless steel needles into the skin at specific points on the body.
+- Acupuncture: An acupuncturist inserts skinny sterilized stainless steel needles into the skin at specific points on the body.
 People report that acupuncture helps relieve their low back pain symptoms.

-- Massage: When the back pain is caused by tense or overworked muscles, massage can help.
+- Massage: When tense or overworked muscles cause back pain, massage can help.

-- Yoga: There is a variety of yoga styles, but all involve practicing specific postures/poses, breathing exercises, and relaxation techniques.
-Yoga stretches and strengthens muscles and improve posture.
-However, there might need to be a modification for some of the poses if they aggravate back pain symptoms.
+- Yoga: There are various yoga styles, but all involve practicing specific postures/poses, breathing exercises, and relaxation techniques.
+Yoga stretches and strengthens muscles and improves posture.
+However, some of the poses might need to be modified if they aggravate back pain symptoms.

-If there is unrelenting pain associated with radiating leg pain or progressive muscle weakness caused by nerve compression, then surgery could benefit the individual.
-Otherwise, surgery is reserved for pain related to structural problems, i.e. narrowing of the spine (spinal stenosis) or herniated disc, that hasn’t responded to other therapies.
+If there is unrelenting pain associated with radiating leg pain or progressive muscle weakness caused by nerve compression, the surgery could benefit the individual.
+Otherwise, surgery is reserved for pain related to structural problems, i.e., narrowing of the spine (spinal stenosis) or herniated disc that hasn’t responded to other therapies.

 Beware: Back Pain Remedy Products

 Back pain is so common that numerous products have emerged promising to prevent or relieve back pain.
-But, there’s no real evidence that these special shoes, inserts, back supports, specially designed furniture or stress management programs help.
-In addition, there is no known type of mattress that’s best for people with back pain.
+But, there’s no real evidence that these special shoes, inserts, back supports, specially designed furniture, or stress management programs help.
+In addition, no known type of mattress’s best for people with back pain.
 It all depends on what feels most comfortable for each individual.

 Appointment Preparation: Back Pain Treatment Specialist